Tomer-Rubinstein/muxjwt/README.md

 Say we submitted ``username=admin&password=admin`` as our POST body data to ``/auth``, MuxJWT will then verify the data and return a JWT accordingly.
 **This JWT should be stored in client's localStorage**

-Now, to access the ``/secret`` page, we shall pass ``Authorization: Bearer <jwt>`` as a header to our GET request and if the token is valid and still not expired, we will get the contents of the secret page!
+Now, to access the ``/secret`` page, we shall pass ``Authorization: Bearer <jwt>`` as a header to our GET request and if the token is valid (and in particular not expired), we will get the contents of the secret page!